bpleines/ansible-infoblox/README.md

 Dynamically create host records in Infoblox using Ansible!

 A collection of roles featuring some of Infoblox's new integration in Core v2.5 to:
-1. Create zones and Add a sequence of host records at the next available ip address
+1. Create zones and add host records at the next available ip addresses using a Name Server Group
 2. Start the DNS service on the gridmaster
-3. Take a configuration snapshot
+3. Predefine a Grid Master Candidate
-4. Predefine a gridmaster candidate
+4. Predefine a Grid Member
-5. Predefine a gridmember
+5. Join a Grid Master Candidate or Grid Member to a Grid
+6. Update a Name Server Group to account for new Infoblox Grid appliances
+7. Take a configuration snapshot

 Requirements
 ------------

 The infoblox-client installed on the targeted localhost machine.
 Ansible Core >= v2.5 for the infoblox modules and lookup plugin.
-Content tested using *WAPI v2.7*.

 Role Variables
 --------------
 Example nios_provider supplied below.
-This should be vaulted in group_vars/localhost/main.yml for production use
+This should be vaulted in group_vars/localhost/main.yml for production use.

 ```
 nios_provider: